cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 - Not a completely linear process.
 - Move back and forth between the steps.
 - Switch from implementation to abstract problem solving mode when necessary.
-- Don’t try to problem solve at the code level.
+- Don't try to problem solve at the code level.

 ## Selection and Transformation